natallzl/data310/FinalProjectBrainstorm.md

 **Data description:**

-A honey bee image dataset based on the publication [*Recognition of pollen-bearing bees from Video using Convolutional Neural Network*](https://doi.org/10.1109/WACV.2018.00041) by Ivan Rodriguez, Rémi Mégret, Edgar Acuña, José Agosto, and Tugrul Giray.
+A honey bee image dataset based on data used in the publication [*Recognition of pollen-bearing bees from Video using Convolutional Neural Network*](https://doi.org/10.1109/WACV.2018.00041) by Ivan Rodriguez, Rémi Mégret, Edgar Acuña, José Agosto, and Tugrul Giray.
 The images are from videos recorded at the Bee facility of the Gurabo Agricultural Experimental Station of the University of Puerto Rico in 2017.

 - 714 image files of bees carrying/not carrying pollen
 - A corresponding .csv file